tjingsheng/jsask-forum-frontend/README.md

 ## Background

 Computing for Voluntary Welfare Organisations (CVWO) is an initiative founded by Dr Ben Leong and spearheaded by undergraduates from the National University of Singapore (NUS) School of Computing (SoC).
-Our mission is to build IT systems that help our partner VWOs serve the community more effectively.
+CVWO's mission is to build IT systems that help their partner VWOs serve the community more effectively.

 View more at:
 https://www.comp.nus.edu.sg/~vwo/